 Most people know that having high cholesterol can have a negative impact on heart health.
 While it is commonly associated with poor arterial blood flow, cholesterol may be a term many are familiar with, but not necessarily fully understand.
 National Cholesterol Month aims to address this issue, and raise awareness of high cholesterol and its potential effects.
 If you're looking to learn more about your own cholesterol level you can take a home cholesterol test to find out if you need to take action.

-To find out more about high cholesterol, this week we got in touch with Barbara Dinsdale, Lifestyle Manager at Heart Research UK.
+To find out more about high cholesterol, we got in touch with Barbara Dinsdale, Lifestyle Manager at Heart Research UK.
 She gave us her expert insight into the different types of cholesterol, how they work in the body, and how these might impact upon heart health.

 What is Cholesterol?

 The overriding misconception when it comes to cholesterol is that it is a ‘bad’ substance, but this isn’t true.
 In fact, as Barbara explains, the body needs cholesterol in order to properly function:

 ‘Cholesterol is an essential building block for cell walls and is involved in the production of vitamin D, bile acids and some hormones such as testosterone and oestrogen.
 Your liver makes most of the cholesterol your body needs and, although some foodstuffs contain some cholesterol, it is the type of fat you eat and your lifestyle that influences both the amount and type of cholesterol your body produces.’

 Barbara goes on to explain that there are two main varieties of cholesterol, and it is when these are significantly out of balance that health issues begin to manifest:

 ‘Cholesterol travels around in the bloodstream encased by proteins in particles called lipoproteins.
 The two main types of lipoproteins that play a part in the furring up of arteries (atherosclerosis) and heart disease are: